chrisvrose/jack/README.md

 Example: `python send_message.py "Hello There" "HuGEconVERSATIONID"`
 Example: `python send_message.py "Hello There" "shortconvname"`

 Send message using Hangouts.
 Used by script.py to send links.
 Recipient can be selected, but its rather tedious.
 Edit with any text editor and change the value of `CONVERSATION_ID`.
-The app also uses two Constants, "ToSE" and "Dev".
+Only for our convenience, we have added (Yea Yea Yea we know) a few constants so that we no longer need the huge cids for testing.

-### fix-py3.sh
+### get_message.py
-**syntax:** `./fix-py3.sh`
+**syntax:** `python get_message.py`

-Refer to the "Debian-based Linux Version Issues" section please.
+Its kinda fun to run this script as Cleverbot will repond.
+Use at your own discretion because if you use this, you will lose all your popularity (If you have any) in hangouts.

 ### Things to know

 * The queue of pending episodes are stored in `data.js` in json format, which is automatically generated if it doesn't exist.
 Feel free to edit it, just maintain the structure.

-* refresh_token.txt contains the OAuth 2.0 token that lets the bot sign in as 'Tose App' user into Google. _Do.
-Not.
-Delete.
-Ever._
+* refresh_token.txt contains the OAuth 2.0 token that lets the bot sign in as your given (or provided) user.
+Delete it, but you'll have to login again.

 * The non-essential folder is non essential.
 You may delete it, but why waste energy?
 Let it be.

 * Sorry for the commit names.
 We ae trying our best to sound more professional :(.

-* The `conv_commit` file can be deleted without harm

 ### Debian-based Linux Version Issues